fabiand/ovirt-node-development-guide/design.md

 ## Core technologies & concepts

-In the light of the principles, the following (mainly) already existing technologies were choosen to realize the flows above:
+In the light of the principles, the following (mainly) already existing technologies were chosen to realize the flows above:

 * Build: livemedia-creator (or koji)
 * Delivery format: liveimg compatible squashfs